-Discuss a savings strategy with them – how much goes into that bank account, how often and what’s it for.
-Set savings goals and consider matching the amount that they save with a contribution of your own.
+- Discuss a savings strategy with them – how much goes into a savings account, how often and what’s it for.
+Set savings goals and consider matching the amount that they save with a contribution of your own

-Allow them to use their bank card to pay for things and teach them how to keep track of what they’ve spent.
+- Let them use their bank card to pay for things and teach them how to keep track of what they’ve spent

-As they get older, give them increased responsibility for handling their money when you feel it’s age-appropriate.
-Most of the bank accounts are for children up to 18, so there’s a large margin of competence among account holders.
+- As they get older, give them increased responsibility for handling their money when you feel it’s age appropriate.

 Note: This information is for reference purposes only.
 Contact individual banks for more information.